Measuring Perceptual Color Differences of Smartphone Photographs: Experiments

-In this subsection, we conduct a series of ablation experiments to investigate the vital design choices of CD-Net, including the front-end filter bank and the training/testing image size discrepancy. \\ \textbf{Front-end Filter Bank.} We compare different design choices for coordinate transform: using $1\times 1$ convolution filter only, using $11\times11$ convolution filter only, and concatenating the two convolution filters as the default setting.
+In this subsection, we conduct ablation experiments to investigate the vital design choices of CD-Net, including the front-end filter bank, the last convolution channel number, and the training/testing image size discrepancy. \\ \textbf{Front-end Filter Bank.} We compare different design choices for coordinate transform: using $1\times 1$ convolution filter only, using $11\times11$ convolution filter only, and concatenating the two convolution filters as the default setting.
 For a fair comparison, we adjust the output channel to be the same.
-Table \ref{tab:ablation_kernel} lists the results, where we find that using $1\times 1$ convolution layer only, similar to the CIE-recommended formulae, performs the worst as humans do not perceive CDs in a pixel-wise fashion.
-Using $11\times11$ convolution filter only improves the performance, and gives a better treatment of imperceptible geometric transformations.
-The default setting that concatenates the two filters performs the best, indicating that the two-scale computations may provide complementary information for CD assessment. \\ \textbf{Image Size. } We probe the effect of the image size discrepancy during training and testing on CD assessment.
+Table \ref{tab:ablation_kernel} lists the results, where we find that using $1\times 1$ convolution layer only, similar to the CIE-recommended formulae, performs the worst, which is likely because humans do not perceive CDs in a pixel-wise fashion.
+Using an $11\times11$ convolution filter only improves the performance, which gives a better treatment of imperceptible geometric transformations.
+The default setting that concatenates the two filters performs the best, indicating that the two-scale computations may provide complementary information for CD assessment. \\ \textbf{Last Convolution Channel Number.} We evaluate the influence of the channel number $C$ of the last convolution, \ie, the dimension of the feature space with possibly improved perceptual uniformity.
+Table \ref{tab:channel_comparision} reports the performance changes with varying $C$ sampled from \{$3$, $6$, $9$, $12$, $15$, $18$\}.
+We observe that CD-Net is fairly stable with respect to this hyperparameter. \\ \textbf{Image Size. } We probe the effect of the image size discrepancy during training and testing on CD assessment.
 Specifically, we train and test CD-Net on images of different resolutions, and show the results in Table \ref{tab:ablation_study_image_size}.
-We find that the CD-Net performance degrades slightly with the increase of testing image size when fixing the training size.
-This may be because the problem of misalignment is more pronounced when the two images are of high resolutions, leading to performance degradation on non-perfectly aligned pairs in SPCD.
+We find that CD-Net performance degrades slightly with the increase of testing image size when fixing the training image size.
+This may be because the problem of misalignment is more pronounced when the two images are of high resolution, leading to performance degradation on non-perfectly aligned pairs in SPCD.
 A straightforward remedy is to incorporate convolution filters of large kernel sizes into the front-end filter bank.
-Besides, the performance of CD-Net is approximately proportional to the training image size, indicating that it is necessary to train models on images of high resolutions (close to that used in subjective experiments).
+Besides, the performance of CD-Net is approximately proportional to the training image size, indicating that it is necessary to train models on images of high resolution (close to that used in subjective experiments).